-You may have noticed that your dog has strange sleeping patterns; stranger than yours, at least.
-While human beings developed what is known as monophasic sleeping (sleeping for long stretches of time during the night) dogs have something called polyphasic sleep (sleeping in a scattered pattern during both day and night).
+You may have noticed that your dog has strange sleeping patterns, stranger than yours.
+While human beings develop what is known as monophasic sleeping (sleeping for long periods during the night), dogs have something called polyphasic sleep (sleeping in a scattered pattern during both day and night).

-Have you ever noticed that your dog can simply wake up and be immediately ready for action?
+Have you ever noticed that your dog can wake up and be immediately ready for action?
+Unlike you, they don’t need coffee to start functioning correctly again.
 They needed to do this to defend the pack.
-Unlike you, they don’t need coffee to start functioning properly again.

 However, how much is too much sleep?
 Is your Labrador sleeping too much?
 How can you tell?
 What could be the causes, and what can you do about it?